wptinysolution/media-library-tools/README.txt

 14. CSV Import
 15. Media Table Settings
 16. Ai Settings
+17. Compress Images — library overview and compression level
+18. Compress Images — live progress with compressed, skipped, and failed counts
-17. Compress Images Settings
+19. Compress Images Settings

 ---

 == Changelog ==
 = 2.3.0 (Sep XX, 2026)=
-* Feature: Compress Images — compress JPEG, PNG, and WebP images from the Media Table.
+* Feature: Compress Images — new page for compressing JPEG, PNG, and WebP images across your media library.
 Pro adds unlimited compression, original backups and restore, generated image sizes, custom quality, and automatic compression on upload.
 * Fix: The page number in the URL could disagree with the page shown in the table.

 = 2.2.15 (Aug XX, 2026)=